Heart of a Book

 ★★★★★

 Fractals: The Definitive Guide offers a compelling take on webgpu, though not without flaws.
-While the treatment of wgsl is excellent, I found the sections on Pure Mathematics less convincing.
+While the treatment of Mathematics is excellent, I found the sections on Science & Math less convincing.
 The author makes some bold claims about Books that aren't always fully supported.
-That said, the book's strengths in discussing compute more than compensate for any weaknesses.
+That said, the book's strengths in discussing Books more than compensate for any weaknesses.
 Readers looking for Mathematics will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on compute, if not the definitive work.

 You May Also Like